fartwhif/ACE-Plugins/Dependencies/README.md

-After pulling submodules apply the patches in this folder.
+After updating submodules apply the patches in this folder by running apply_patches.bat

 there are 2 types of required libraries
 1. ACE binaries